kiali/k-charted/README.md

 # K-Charted

-Dashboards and Charts for Kubernetes
+Dashboards and Charts library for Kubernetes